swiftlang/swift-evolution/proposals/NNNN-allow-let-property-wrapper.md

 }
 ```

-Should SwiftUI or general property wrapper usage evolve in a different direction in the future, this decision can be reconsidered to propagate backing type traits to property wrapper declarations.
+Should property wrapper usage evolve in a different direction in the future, this decision can be reconsidered.

 ## Effect on ABI stability/API resilience